jsenv/core/docs/executing/readme.md

   <summary>startMs and endMs</summary>

 `startMs` parameter is a number representing the milliseconds at which execution started.<br />
-`endMs` parameter is a number representing the milliseconds at which execution was done.<br />
+`endMs` parameter is a number representing the milliseconds at which execution was done.
-These value are returned only when `measureDuration` is enabled.

 startMs + endMs are meant to measure the duration of the execution.
 They can be converted to date by doing `new Date(startMs)`.